-Eastern Kentucky University offers students the opportunity to earn a variety of degrees and/or certificates through EKU e-Campus.
-The programs listed below can be pursued online through the Office of EKU e-Campus Learning.
-These are well established EKU academic programs provided through online interactions, discussion boards, and engaging interactive and multi-media learning methodologies.
+Eastern Kentucky University offers students the opportunity to earn a variety of degrees and/or certif cates through EKU e-Campus.
+The programs listed below can be pursued online through the Off ce of EKU e-Campus Learning.
+These are well established EKU academic programs provided through online interactions, discussion boards, and engaging interactive and multimedia learning methodologies.

-While the EKU e-Campus student will have a program coordinator through the academic department offering their desired degree/certificate, EKU's Office of e-Campus Learning serves as the primary contact for admission, financial aid, registration, degree audit, and general advising questions; centralizing all student services crucial to the distance-learning student.
+While the EKU e-Campus student will have a program coordinator through the academic department offering their desired degree/certif cate, EKU's Off ce of e-Campus Learning serves as the primary contact for admission, f nancial aid, registration, degree audit, and general advising questions; centralizing all student services crucial to the distance-learning student.